ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 -  Q Vectors (explored separately in the `next section <#_A3.4._Q_vectors>`__)

-The ones relevant to the analysis are present in its window, but some can also be performed from :ref:`molecular-viewer`.
-By default, there are no Selections saved in MDANSE; they all have to be created manually.
-Each selection is unique to a trajectory MMTK NetCDF file, but all selections are stored in the same folder, $APPDATA/mdanse.
+The elements relevant to the analysis are displayed in its window, and some can also be accessed from the :ref:`molecular-viewer`.
+By default, MDANSE does not store any pre-defined selections; they must all be manually created.
+Each selection is specific to an HDF5 (hdf) trajectory file, but all selections are stored in the same directory,
-Therefore, if a selection is to be reuse, it is important to give selections unique names even when creating the same selection for multiple trajectories.
-To help with that, all existing saved selection can be viewed in the User Definition Viewer which can be accessed from the `toolbar <#_Toolbar>`__.
-To save a selection, type a name in the field next to the **Save** button, and then click on the button.
-This will save the selection without closing the window.
+$APPDATA/mdanse.
+Therefore, when creating identical selections for multiple trajectories, it is essential to assign unique names to these selections.
+To facilitate this process, you can view all existing saved selections in the User Definition Viewer, which can be accessed from the toolbar <#_Toolbar>__.
+To save a selection, enter a name in the field next to the Save button and then click the button.
+This action will save the selection without closing the window.

 .. _param-axis-selection: